mbcarruthers/gRPCweb/README.md

+## grpc-web example w/ Envoy sidecar Docker container

+---

 Prequisites:Docker installed, protoc installed , protoc-gen-go installed, and the web-grpc protoc generator installed.

+---

+### Contents

-Project consists of essentially 4(ish) parts: 1) React front-end
+Project consists of essentially 4(ish) parts:

+1) React front-end

 2) Gin backend serving running on port 30000 serving ReactJS front-end.
 Does not contain any protocol buffer code.

 3) gRPCserver/server(the client in the gRPCserver directory was just there to test the gRPCserver/server

 4) The Envoy directory(in gRPCserver) with the Dockerfile && envoy.yaml configuration file.

+---

+### Running the code

 1)open up terminal. open 3 tabs within in.
 1 tab in gRPCserver/envoy, one tab in $ROOT/server, one tab in gRPCserver directory